2 Group structure and shareholders

-Further information on the Group structure can be found in the Management Commentary in the section on Group structure and organisation.
-A list of Group companies, including company name, registered office, percentage of shares held and share capital, is given in Note 40 to the consolidated financial statements.See report
+A list of Group companies, including company name, registered office, percentage of shares held and share capital, is provided in Note 40 to the consolidated financial statements.See report

-For financial reporting purposes, the business divisions of Swisscom are allocated to individual segments based on the management structure.
-The 2015 financial reporting is broken down into the segments Swisscom Switzerland, Fastweb and Other Operating Segments.
+For financial reporting purposes, the business divisions of Swisscom are allocated to individual segments, which during the year under review were based on the management structure employed up until the end of 2015.
+For practical reasons, the segment reporting for 2016 has not been changed versus the previous year.
+The 2016 financial reporting is thus structured according to the areas Swisscom Switzerland, Fastweb and Other Operating Segments.
 Swisscom Switzerland covers the segments Residential Customers, Small and Medium-Sized Enterprises, Enterprise Customers, Wholesale and IT, Network & Innovation.
-Other Operating Segments mainly comprises Participations and Health.
+Other Operating Segments mainly comprises Participations, Health and Connected Living.
 Group Headquarters, which primarily includes the Group divisions as well as the employment company Worklink, continues to be reported separately.
 Further information on segment reporting can be found in the Management Commentary.See report

 2.1.2 Listed company

 As at 31 December 2016, the stock market capitalisation of Swisscom Ltd was CHF 23,627 million.